kk-code-lab/rdir/docs/IMPLEMENTATION.md

 - Queries are tokenized on whitespace; every token must match the filename (order-agnostic, all tokens must be present)
 - Case sensitivity flips on automatically once you type an uppercase letter (per token history)
 - Characters stream straight into the reducer, which recomputes `FilteredIndices`/`FilterMatches` and keeps selection stable when the result set shrinks
-- Results stay sorted by normalized score; the list itself is the only indicator (no preview percentages)
+- Results keep the underlying directory order; fuzzy scores only gate visibility (no preview percentages)
 - Filter state resets automatically when changing directories so the new view starts unfiltered

 Scoring favors tight, word-aligned matches with small gaps.
 Each token runs through the shared `FuzzyMatcher`, gaps incur penalties, and the final score is the average across all tokens so multi-word queries remain predictable.